ibm-cloud-architecture/refarch-integration-inventory-dal/docs/icp-deploy.md

 Set the version and name it will be use in deployment.yaml.
 Each time you deploy a new version of your app you can just change the version number.
 The values in the char.yaml are used in the templates.

 ### values.yaml
-Specify in this file the docker image name and tag
+Specify in this file where to get the docker image:
 ```yaml
 image:
   repository: master.cfc:8500/default/casedal